agdfrnd/Distants/README.md

 The `render` function in `render_video.py` generates an animation showing which objects are sounding as the piece progresses, but this display could be a lot clearer: https://youtu.be/avZkv_wdZDY
 Currently all points and labels look the same.
 I would like to change either the points or the labels or both to visualize the pitch, amplitude, and/or eccentricity of each object, to make it easier to tell which sound corresponds to which object.
 Also, the audio has to be manually added to the video because I haven't figured out how to make ffmpeg do it from matplotlib.

+Osculating elements for Neptune, from NASA's HORIZONS web service, are hardcoded, because the alternative is Telnet, and I haven't figured out how to automate that.

 ## Credit Where Credit's Due
 * This research has made use of data and/or services provided by the International Astronomical Union's Minor Planet Center.
     * namely: https://www.minorplanetcenter.net/iau/MPCORB/Distant.txt (initially)